Alpaka1017/PHD-Ultra-Series-Remote-Control-GUI-PyQt6-/README.md

 ![iSxgXq.png](https://i.328888.xyz/2023/04/24/iSxgXq.png)

-&#x2611; Validate the validity of the value entered by the user
+&#x2611; Varifying the value entered by the user

 &#x2611; Threads for writing and reading serial ports were added